 Maintaining Your Air Ducts

 The best way to keep your ducts clean is to maintain them appropriately.
 Be sure to change the filters to your HVAC system regularly and dust the registers twice a year or more.

-Having a professional clean your air ducts will cost anywhere between $400 to $1000 dollars.
-Professionals will use heavy-duty vacuums and equipment that can get deep into your duct system.
+Having a professional clean your air ducts will cost anywhere between $400 to $1,000 dollars.
+Professionals use heavy-duty vacuums and equipment that can get deep into your duct system.
 It is possible to DIY air duct cleaning, but having a professional clean your ducts in the following cases is recommended:

 - There are rats or rodents living in your ducts

 - The job seems too big to do on your own

 In the past 10 years, there has been a growing awareness about how important it is to purify the air in homes.
 The Environmental Protection Agency (EPA) has made this statement about air duct cleaning: "You may consider having your air ducts cleaned simply because it seems logical that air ducts will get dirty over time and should be occasionally cleaned.
 Provided that the cleaning is done properly, no evidence suggests that such cleaning would be detrimental."
 The EPA goes on to say you should have your ducts cleaned if: